mohsinarf/mohsinarf/README.md

 I have been involved in various projects ranging from desktop applications development (Windows, CentOS), computer vision, and robotics programming to 3D computer   graphics using graphics APIs such as OpenGL.

-🌱 Research Interest: Low-Latency Systems, Cross Platform Applications, and Software Development
+🌱 Research Interest: Software Engineering and DevOps, Computer Graphics and Visualization, and High Frequency Trading(HFT)

 💬 LinkedIn: https://www.linkedin.com/in/mohsinali-/